FAQs

 I’d like to select a measure to use.
 How do I get started?

-Before selecting what other tools to use in the Library, we strongly encourage all users to consult the Measure Guidance.
+Before selecting what other tools to use in the Measurement Library, we strongly encourage all users to consult the Measure Guidance.
 This resource will not only help you determine which tools are best suited to the assessment you are pursuing; it may also help you better understand the other questions you ought to be asking yourself when it comes to program design and evaluation, screening and diagnostic processes and curriculum development.

 -